rewindio/aws-connect/README.md

   -d   Specify the name of the ssm document to run.
 Only needed if running ssm document action.
   -w   Values for the ssm document arguements (Optional) -g   The location in aws ssm parameter store of the github token to use (Optional) -c   The name of the cloudwatch group to store logs in.
-Required for running documents.
-  -v   Display version
+Required for running documents, defaults to aws-connect -v   Display version
   ```